Village green: United States

 An example of a town green is the New Haven Green in New Haven, Connecticut.
 New Haven was founded by settlers from England and was the first planned city in the United States.
 Originally used for grazing livestock, the Green dates from the 1630s and now lies at the heart of the city centre.

 The largest green in the U.S. is a mile in length and can be found in Lebanon, Connecticut.
 This is the only village green in the United States still used for agriculture.
 One of the most unusual examples is the Dartmouth College Green in Hanover, New Hampshire, which was owned and cleared by the college in 1770.
 The college, not the town, still owns it and surrounded it with buildings as a sort of collegiate quadrangle in the 1930s, although its origin as a town green remains apparent.

-An example of a traditional American town green exists in downtown Morristown, NJ.
+An example of a traditional American town green exists in downtown Morristown, New Jersey.
 The Morristown Green dates from 1715 and has hosted events ranging from executions to clothing drives.

 There are two places in the United States called Village Green: Village Green-Green Ridge, Pennsylvania, and Village Green, New York.
 Some New England towns, along with some areas settled by New Englanders such as the townships in the Connecticut Western Reserve, refer to their town square as a village green.
 The village green of Bedford, New York, is preserved as part of Bedford Village Historic District.